notqmail/notqmail.org/Home.md

 notqmail, a Unix mail transfer agent (MTA), is a fork of qmail in the netqmail family.  notqmail is a community-assembled distribution to provide an extensible, packaged qmail.
 Our goal is to provide stable, compatible, regular releases that will not break or conflict with your local site customization.

-# How to install
+# How to install notqmail

 The release notes for [[notqmail-1.07]] describe how to install notqmail.
 Your existing qmail build scripts still work.

-# Release plans
+# Release roadmap

 Our [[release roadmap|Release-Roadmap]] describes when we plan on releasing particular features, and our [[tested distributions|Tested-Distributions]] show which platforms we've built, tested, or run notqmail on.
 The notqmail git repository contains an import of qmail and netqmail, with tags or branches at each historical release. notqmail is a fork of netqmail 1.06.

-# Who is involved?

-We invite everyone to join us.
-We especially hope for:

-- Ideas and feedback from those of you running (or not quite running) qmail
-- Code from those of you with custom patchsets or forks

 # Why should I trust notqmail?